 FIRST ANNUAL DEAN'S AWARD!

 Thursday, April 24, 2014 at 7PM in the Lovinger Theater, Dean Deirdre Pettipiece hosted the first annual Dean's Award Benefit for the School of Arts and Humanities, giving out four awards.
-The first two went to two Bronx arts community members Pregones Theater's founder Rosabla Rolon, and author Esmeralda Santiago.
-She also honored two Lehman School of Arts and Humanities faculty members, Distinguished Lecturer Michael Bacon and Distinguished Professor John Corigliano.
+The first two went to two Bronx arts community members, Pregones Theater's founder Rosalba Rolon, and writer Esmeralda Santiago.
+She also honored two Lehman School of Arts and Humanities faculty members, Distinguished Lecturer, Michael Bacon and Distinguished Professor, John Corigliano.
 Charles R. Hale, Arists Without Walls co-founder, was Master of Ceremonies.
 Lehman student dancers and Musical Theater cast members performed.
 Internationally renowned violinist Philippe Quint was featured in the final performance.
 It was a most memorable event.

 Charles Hale, Master of Ceremonies, Dean Deirdre Pettipiece and Joe McElligot

 2014 Dean's Award Recipient, Rosalba Rolon, Pregones Theater founder

 2014 Dean's Award Recipient, Esmeralda Santiago, author (via video)

 2014 Dean's Award Recipients John Corigliano, Michael Bacon with Dean Deirdre Pettipiece

 Joe McElligot, Director City and Humanities Program and Associate Dean Gina Dominique Hersey

 Henry Ovales, Assistant Director Lovinger Theater, Assistant Professor Amy Larimer, Dante Albertie, Director Lovinger Theater

 Dean Pettipiece on NBC's "The Debrief" with David Ushery!